Super Mario 128

 Super Mario 128 was a codename for two different development projects at Nintendo.
 The name was first used in 1997 for a sequel to Super Mario 64 for the 64DD, which was canceled.
 The name was reused for a GameCube tech demo at the Nintendo Space World trade show in 2000.
 Nintendo gradually incorporated the demonstrated graphics and physics concepts into the rapid object generation of Pikmin (2001), the physics of Metroid Prime (2002), and the sphere walking technology of The Legend of Zelda: Twilight Princess (2006) and Super Mario Galaxy (2007).
-The Super Mario 128 demo led to widespread analysis, rumors, and anticipation in the media throughout the 2000s.

 History

 Super Mario 64-2

 The name Super Mario 128 was first used as early as January 1997 by Shigeru Miyamoto, as a possible name for a Super Mario 64 sequel.
 The name Super Mario 64-2 was also used interchangeably with Super Mario 128.
 This rumored expansion and sequel to Super Mario 64 was said to be developed for the 64DD, but was canceled due to the 64DD's commercial failure.
 Miyamoto mentioned at E3's August 1997 convention that he was "just getting started" on the project.
 At Nintendo's Space World 1997 trade show in November 1997, Miyamoto added "We haven't decided [whether it's two-player] yet.
 We are currently working with a system where Mario and Luigi can co-exist, and they are both controllable by the player.
 But we will decide more game elements when we finish everything about Zelda."

 We're in the middle of preparing Mario 64-2 for release on the 64DD.
 I'd like to take advantage of the 64DD's ability to store information.
 As of now, Luigi's also a full part of the game, but we haven't started thinking about 2-player gameplay with Mario and Luigi yet.
 We'll tackle that once we've got the system ironed out—we've figured out the processing power issues, so we could do it if we tried.